Assistantship Benefits, Resources, and Policies

 Sick Leave

-The State of Colorado implemented a new leave option (Health Families & Workplaces Act) for State employees, including GAs, effective January 1, 2021.
+The State of Colorado provides a leave option (Health Families & Workplaces Act) for State employees, including GAs.

 • Sick leave is accrued at one hour for every 30 hours worked, up to a maximum of 48 hours per year.

-• The leave my be kept for 6 months after separation and can then be reinstated.
+• The leave may be kept for 6 months after separation and can then be reinstated.

 • Leave must be requested from supervisor or HR liaison in order to apply sick leave to correct assignment (as some people have multiple).